IonTeLOS/bauh/README.md

-**Waffles**, which is a fork of [bauh](https://github.com/vinifmor/bauh), is a graphical interface for managing your Linux software (packages/applications).
+**Waffles**, is a graphical interface for managing your Linux software (packages/applications).
 Waffles supports the following formats: AppImage, Flatpak, Snap and Web applications.

+Waffles is a simplified and Debian (and Debian-based distros) - oriented fork of [bauh](https://github.com/vinifmor/bauh).

 Key features
-- A management panel where you can: search, install, uninstall, upgrade, downgrade and launch you applications (and more...)
+- A management panel where you can: search, install, uninstall, upgrade, downgrade and launch your AppImage, Flatpak, Snap and Web applications.
 - Tray mode: it launches attached to the system tray and publishes notifications when there are software updates available

+DISCLAIMERS:
+1. Waffles is **not** a .deb package/software manager or builder.
+There are already a lot of excellent conventional tools for those jobs, usually distro-specific but also some generic ones.
+2. Waffles does not imply that you can or should substitute all or most .deb files with AppImage, Flatpak, Snap and Web applications.
+3. Waffles comes with ABSOLUTELY NO WARRANTY, to the extent permitted by applicable law.

 An experimental [.deb package](https://github.com/IonTeLOS/waffles/releases/download/1.1/waffles_1.1-1_amd64.deb) of Waffles compatible with Debian Bullseye has been released.
 If you want to try it **now**, download it and run from the same directory you downloaded the .deb file to : sudo apt install ./waffles_1.1-1_amd64.deb